Poikilos/outputinspector/readme.md

 Output of jshint is expected unless the second formatting is used by your parser (such as `mcs`).
-* OPTIONAL: To use Geany, set: `kate=/usr/bin/geany` in '/etc/outputinspector.conf'" (outputinspector knows how to tell Geany which line and column for jumping to line by using args compatible with both Geany and Kate)"
+* OPTIONAL: To use Geany, set: `editor=/usr/bin/geany` in '$HOME/.local/share/outputinspector/settings.txt"
+  (outputinspector knows how to tell Geany which line and column for jumping to line by using args compatible with both Geany and Kate)"
 * You can set any of the ini options as command line options (case sensitive).
-  For a list of settings, see "/etc/outputinspector.conf" after install, or the included "etc/outputinspector.example.conf"\
+  For a list of settings, see "$HOME/.local/share/outputinspector/settings.txt" after running then closing the program, or see "etc/outputinspector.example.conf"\
-  example:\
+  - Here is an example (which overrides a setting from the settings file):\
     `outputinspector --ExitOnNoErrors=yes` (or `true` or `on` or `1`)

 #### Overview of jshint